Western Maine Board of Approved Soccer Officials

 2) Directions to get to the test is at the end of the above directions.

-3) The exam will close on October 1.
-You have THREE attempts to achieve the passing score of 80%.
-All officials who wish to be considered for regional or state final assignment must take and pass this exam by September 15, 2023, with a score of 85 or above—directions to take the test
+3) The exam will open on August 15 and close on September 15.
+You have THREE attempts to achieve a passing score of 80%.
+All officials who wish to be considered for regional or state final assignments must pass with a score of 85 or above.

-4) There are 50 written questions followed by 5 video questions.
-The questions are NOT scrambled (meaning that every official gets the questions in the same order).
+4) The questions are randomized (meaning that every official gets questions in a different order).
 There are no Maine-specific questions.

 On the bottom left-hand side, click on your name